openSUSE/news-o-o/_posts/2023-07-25-try-out-cdn-with-opensuse-repos.md

 [openSUSE-repos](https://github.com/openSUSE/openSUSE-repos) simplifies openSUSE repository management by utilizing [Repository Index Service (RIS)](https://en.opensuse.org/openSUSE:Standards_Repository_Index_Service) for core distribution repositories.

 The latest update switches users, who already use openSUSE-repos, to the new [cdn.opensuse.org](https://code.opensuse.org/leap/features/issue/128).
-Change just landed in Tumblweed, openSUSE Leap 15.5 users will receive it in the next few days via a maintenance update.
+Change just landed in Tumbleweed, openSUSE Leap 15.5 users will receive it in the next few days via a maintenance update.
 The change will be available also as part of Leap Micro 5.5.
 Users who don't want to wait can get it from [Base:System/openSUSE-repos](https://build.opensuse.org/package/show/Base:System/openSUSE-repos).

 ### Installation of openSUSE-repos for your distribution